UniField: Joint Multi-Domain Training for Universal Surface Pressure Modeling

 2) To verify the performance advantage brought by joint training, we train UniField on each dataset separately with the same model scale and compare it with the jointly trained model.
-The results show that the performance of the jointly trained model is consistently better than that of the single-dataset trained models.
-Especially in fields with relatively scarce data, such as the train and aircraft datasets, the error of the jointly trained model is more than one-third lower than that of the single-dataset models.
+The results show that the performance of the jointly trained model is consistently better than that of the single-dataset-trained models, especially in fields with scarce data.
+For instance, for the \textit{train} and \textit{aircraft} datasets, the error of the jointly trained model is more than one-third lower than that of the single-dataset models.

 3) Considering that our method is mainly targeted at the aerodynamic subfield with scarce data, we investigated the impact of data volume on model performance.
-We conducted ablation experiments on the amount of data used for the aircraft wing dataset.
-Additionally, we explored the scenario of training with less aircraft wing data while keeping the settings of other datasets unchanged.
-In this case, we observed that the jointly trained model demonstrated a greater performance advantage.
+We conducted ablation experiments on the amount of data used for the aircraft wing dataset: We explore the scenario of training with less aircraft wing data while keeping the settings of other datasets unchanged.
+In this case, we observe that the jointly-trained model demonstrates a greater performance advantage.

-4) We study the impact of model scale.
-We investigate three scales of models, namely 250M, 1B, and 2B.
-The experimental results show that the error of the model on each dataset decreases significantly with the increase in model scale.
-This indicates that scaling neural networks have the potential to learn cross-domain universal representations of surface pressure fields.